 I had also planned on talking about the town of Gilroy where they both make their wines.
-Until a couple of weeks ago, it is likely that few people outside of California had ever heard of Gilroy, California, but I knew it well when I lived out in the Bay Area as Gilroy is home to one of the largest outlet malls in the country that I frequented quite often in my four years in California.
+Until a couple of weeks ago, it is likely that few people outside of California had ever heard of Gilroy, California.
+I knew it well when I lived in the Bay Area, as Gilroy is home to one of the largest outlet malls in the country that I frequented quite often in my four years in California.
 (It turns out that Janu also worked at the Nike outlet there, and she no doubt sold me a dozen shoes or so–I am a bit of a shoe hound.)

 Gilroy, which touts itself as the garlic capital of the world, became much better known, unfortunately, when a gunman opened fire at the Gilroy Garlic Festival on July 28th, killing four people (including himself) and injuring 13 others.

 I had no intention of starting this post with the recounting (albeit brief) of another mass shooting.
 Since Gilroy, though, there have been another 18 mass shootings, so it is understandable, I guess, if you don’t remember what happened at the Gilroy Garlic Festival, but three innocent people were killed: Stephen Romero, age 6; Keyla Salazar, age 13; and Trevor Deon Irby, age 25.

 I could not, in good conscience, publish the following notes without mentioning the tragedy (about which both Janu and Jason were interviewed by KRON 4: LINK).
 It is a shame that mass shootings have become politicized in this country and as a concerned father of two boys, I urge you to contact your state senators to pressure them to address the issue.
 Particularly if you live in Kentucky.